 Also, people who are nursing home residents may gain significant benefit in hearing aids with automatic features as they are moving from their own quiet room into the noisy dining room a few times a day.

-For more information about the Office of Hearing Services, you can visit their website at:
+For more information about the Hearing Services Program, you can visit their website at:

 www.hearingservices.gov.au/ or come into the clinic and we can assist you with your questions.